hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 $$

 since $\cos\pi = -1$ and $\sin\pi = 0$.
-There are many wonderful things that can be done with Euler's formula, most of which we leave for another time.
+There are many wonderful things Euler's formula can do.
-Our one example will be Exercise 5, where we use it to give "infinite polynomial" versions of sine and cosine.
+Our one example is Exercise 5, where we use it to give "infinite polynomials" for sine and cosine.

 ---